 How much fragrance oil should I use?

 We fill our bottles with an electronic filling machine which fills to a minimum volume with a tolerance of +2%.
-As a result some bottles may appear to have a different amount of fragrance oil to other bottles but will not be less then the amount ordered.
+As a result, some bottles may appear to have a different amount of fragrance oil to other bottles but will not be less than the amount ordered.

 "Love all the fragrances will defo order again."
 Supplies for Candles Fragrances customer, 24th September 2017.
 "Brill thank scents and fast delivery."
 Supplies for Candles Fragrances customer, 24th September 2017. “ Excellent customer service.
 My order arrived not even 5 days. ” Supplies for Candles Fragrances customer, 9th November 2017. " Love all fragrance oils I've had from yourselves. " Supplies for Candles Fragrances customer, 8th January 2018.